 Ultimately, it still comes down to the sound rather than the build.
-There are many podcasters and streamers who might not necessarily be aware which type of microphone (dynamic or condenser) they have.
-What matters to them (and to you as well), is that they are comfortable with the final sound.
+There are many podcasters and streamers in Singapore who might not necessarily be aware of which type of microphone (dynamic or condenser) they have.
+What matters to them (and to you as well), is that they are comfortable with the final sound post-recording.

 Our most popular dynamic microphone would be none other than the SM58 Cardioid Dynamic Vocal Microphone.
 This is a classic Shure microphone that works great in an outdoor environment and live setting.

-However, if you are looking for a dynamic microphone for a more indoor experience such as for podcasting or live streaming, then you can take a look at the MV7 Podcast Streaming Microphone.
+However, if you are a content creator looking for professional microphones or are looking for a dynamic microphone for a more indoor experience such as for podcasting or live streaming, then you can take a look at the MV7 Podcast Streaming Microphone.

 As for those who require a condenser microphone for recording their music (regardless if it is vocals or instruments), we would recommend the MV51 Digital Condenser Microphone.
 Another advantage of this microphone is its portability in case you need to take it elsewhere to do your recording.

 If you would like to take a look at even more microphone Singapore options, feel free to visit our Shure Shop.
 To get started, check out our guide on how to choose the right microphone in Singapore and explore the 3 Shure mics to own.